About the Role

 5. Supervises and provides basic assistance in the use of the library’s computers.

-1. Prepares and presents programs for youth or adults as assigned.
+1. Assists with programs for youth or adults as assigned.

 KNOWLEDGE, SKILLS AND ABILITIES